 Note that white chocolate isn't actually chocolate since it's created using various oils and contains no cocoa, the chief ingredient in both milk and dark chocolate.

 Using one serving of a milk chocolate bar from Swiss chocolate maker Lindt as an example, 40 grams of milk chocolate contains approximately 230 calories, 20 grams of sugar, 16 grams of fat and 35 grams of sodium.
 Other listed nutritional facts are negligible.

 Most dark chocolate features less sugar than milk chocolate, so the effect on your blood sugar level is diminished.
-Comparing Lindt's 85 percent chocolate bar to the milk chocolate bar, you will ingest 210 calories, 18 g of fat -- 11 of which are saturated -- and 3 g of sugar.
+Comparing Lindt's dark chocolate, you will ingest 230 calories, 18 grams of fat and 5 grams of sugar.
 The fat content is higher, but less added sugar equals no spike in blood sugar.